 Sheep Farming Questions and Answers – Do sheep make good pets?

-Sheep are a social animals and can be domesticated only along with two other companions forming a small flock.
+Sheep are social animals and can be domesticated only along with two other companions forming a small flock.
 The domesticated sheep should not have horns and should preferably be female (ewes).
-They have to be cared well by proper feed, shelter and health care facilities.
+They have to be cared for well by proper feed, shelter, and health care facilities.
 It is a common belief that if the lambs are fed through bottles, then they bond with the people exceptionally well.